Japan KYUSHU Tourist | Travel Agency in Fukuoka specializing in Kyushu tours

 Arita

-painted on the translucent white porcelain.
+on translucent white porcelain.

 Imari